DimEvil/VISdatapaper/paper.md

 ### Estuarine waters

-The estuarine waters dataset comprises the estuaries of the River Scheldt, including estuarine parts of the rivers Rupel, Durme, Zenne, Dijle and Grote Nete and the River Yser.
+The estuarine waters dataset comprises the estuaries of the River Yser and the River Scheldt, including estuarine parts of the rivers Rupel, Durme, Zenne, Dijle, and Grote Nete.

 #### River Scheldt